jancerman/Home/Guidelines for SDK developers.md

 The length of URLs for the GET requests is limited to 2048 characters.
 The Delivery API returns an [error](#errors) for URLs longer than 2048 characters.

-### Request length

-The length of a GET request to the Delivery API is not limit.
-Technically, the requests may be up to 2097151 kB (2 GB) long.

 ## Naming conventions

-This parts contains recommended naming conventions for the project name, the namespaces in your project, and package names.
+Here are some recommendations on naming conventions for the SDK project name, the namespaces in your project, and package names.
+Following these recommendations will help others find the SDK more easily.

 ### Namespaces